The Nike logo: a history

 The current Nike logo, as it appears on the Air Max Scorpion (Image credit: Nike)

 If you had to pick a contender for the world's most recognisable logo, Nike's famous 'Swoosh' design would at least be on the shortlist.
-But the logo hasn't always looked like this.
+Though Nike has embarked on many collaboration logos (such as A'ja Wilson's recent design, which divided critics), its main mark has been steadfast for years – but it hasn't always looked like it does now.

 The company, which was founded in 1964, began life as Blue Ribbon Sports, and had a completely different design to match.
 Then, when they changed their name to Nike in 1964, came the famous Swoosh.
-Unusually, this iconic design was created by a graphic design student at Portland State University, Carolyn Davidson, and was chosen from a number of different options presented to the company's co-founder, Phil Knight.
+Unusually, this iconic sports logo was created by a graphic design student at Portland State University, Carolyn Davidson, and was chosen from a number of different options presented to the company's co-founder, Phil Knight.
 According to Nike's website, upon first seeing Davidson's design, Knight said: "I don't love it, but it will grow on me."
-(Looking for inspiration?
-Check out the best logos of all time.)
+(A good thing too, given we think it's one of the best logos of all time.)

 Thank you for reading 5 articles this month* Join now for unlimited access